ma16/rpio/cc/Console/Device/Ds18s20/1wire.md

 ### Alarm Search

 This command is similar to the Search ROM command.
-However, not all Slaves will respond but only those with a pending Alarm condition.
+However, not all Slaves will respond; only those with a pending Alarm condition.

 ### Match ROM